-First Residence Hall Floor Meeting

-RAs share information about sexual assault with their residents during their first floor meetings at the start of the year.
+First Residence Hall Floor Meeting: As noted in the Orientation section, RAs share information about sexual assault with their residents during their first floor meetings at the start of the year.
 RAs may also host additional programs/activities with their residents on this topic throughout the year.

-Dragons Against Hazing

-Sexual harassment/assault and alcohol are discussed as a part of the year-round hazing prevention initiative.
-In the fall 2013 term, a workshop was presented to all freshman student athletes, which included information on the prevention of hazing of all types (physical and psychological) and discussed sexual harassment and assault in the context of hazing.
+Dragons Against Hazing: Sexual harassment/assault and alcohol are discussed as a part of the yearround hazing prevention initiative.
+In the Fall 2014 term, a workshop was presented to all freshman student athletes, which included information on the prevention of hazing of all types (physical and psychological) and discussed sexual harassment and assault in the context of hazing.
+OED will be hosting a workshop on bystander intervention to hazing incidents during Hazing Prevention Week 2016 (October 24-28).